Top Schools of India: EducationWorld India School Rankings 2024-25 - www.lokmattimes.com

 Top Schools of India: EducationWorld India School Rankings 2024-25

-Bengaluru (Karnataka) [India], September 24: EducationWorld in association with AZ Research Partners Pvt.
-Ltd (AZR, estb.2002), Bangalore, released its ...
+PNN Bengaluru (Karnataka) [India], September 25: EducationWorld in association with AZ Research Partners Pvt.
+Ltd (AZR, estb.2002), Bangalore, released ...

 To create a level playing field for newly promoted schools, Vintage Legacy schools (90 years and above vintage) have been separately ranked in each sub-category.
 Continuing with another innovation introduced in 2022, in cases where two or more schools are ranked #1, we have awarded a 1+ rank to institutions that have recently recorded extraordinary achievement under EWISR or other parameters of primary-secondary education.